Ontology Overview

 - Each entity can be mapped to a specific dataset.

-- Entities have properties that correspond to dataset columns.
+- Entities have properties that correspond to columns in the dataset.

 2. Relationship